aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will be hungry again in one hour.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Fri Jul  3 07:53:23 2026
+Last update: Sat Jul  4 07:35:01 2026

 ### Let's play! 🎮